Do you ever:

 There are lots of Enneagram Activities (workshops, groups) going on around the UK and Ireland, where you can get started on your self-typing journey.

 This is a diagnostic interview where a certified Enneagram professional helps you discover which Enneagram type might be your dominant one.
-Rather than just filling in a questionnaire, during a typing interview the trainer/coach will ask questions which guide you to more self-insight, and you can start working with what you discover straight away.
+Rather than just filling in a questionnaire, during a typing interview your facilitator will ask questions which guide you to more self-insight, and you can start working with what you discover straight away.
 A qualified professional will not “tell you your type” but will suggest possible types to consider, give you feedback and perhaps tips that you can work with.
 If you think you’d like a typing interview, Contact Us.
 (There may be a charge for this service.)

 Using the Enneagram for personal and professional development